 It may, however, come as a shock that Santa was not always decked out in red and white although his cheer has always been part of the legend.
 Red and white have come to define Santa Claus so much that it is hard to imagine the character of the man who emanated from the historical figure Saint Nicholas, without them.

-Saint Nicholas was a man who having been left a large amount of money by his parents at their death, used most of that money to help people rather than for his own personal enjoyment.
+He was also so kind that he used most of that money to help people rather than for his own personal enjoyment.
 On that note, they would receive secret gifts from him and he eventually was made a Saint based on his generosity.

 So what do red and white have to do with generosity?
 Some historians have looked at the clothing of the saints during the early centuries.
 All that research has turned up the fact that in the 4th century when Saint Nicholas existed, the robes of Saints were red and white.
 It seems like an easy connection to make therefore as to the reason why Santa Claus dons red and white.

 A further history lesson will show, however, that in the 16th century when Santa Claus was introduced to the UK as the figure of the Christmas season, he was decked out in green rather than red.
 In 1862, Thomas Nast, a popular American cartoonist, drew a picture of Santa for Harper’s Weekly magazine, the original pictures featured Santa in a tan outfit but that transformed over the years to red.